iterative/mlem.ai/content/docs/user-guide/remote-projects.md

   test_x.csv --json
 [1, 0, 2, 1, 1, 0, 1, 2, 1, 1, 2, 0, 0, 0, 0, 1, 2, 1, 1, 2, 0, 2, 0, 2, 2, 2, 2, 2, 0, 0, 0, 0, 1, 0, 0, 2, 1, 0]
 ```

-## Summary

-Working with remote projects and objects have several different use-cases, some
-of which we covered above:

-1. List different MLEM objects (models, data) in remote MLEM projects.
-2. Load objects (models, data) from remote Git repositories directly into Python
-   runtime.
-3. Clone objects (models, data) from remote Git repositories.
-4. Initialize MLEM project in a remote bucket and use it.